 James Holmes (1987-) a.k.a.
 "The Dark Knight Killer"

 American mass murderer who was convicted on 24 counts of murder and 140 counts of attempted murder, having shot up a movie theater in Aurora, Colorado, which was playing the film "The Dark Knight Rises" while he was dressed as the Joker.
-He had labelled himself an agnostic on an online dating service website (which, according to some atheists, would make him qualify as an atheist).
+He had labelled himself an agnostic on an online dating service website (which, according to many atheists, would make him qualify as an atheist).

 Jeffrey James Weise (1988-2005) a.k.a.
 Jeff Weise